 4. TokenTax — Best for CPA-Assisted Filing

 TokenTax is the only tool here with in-house CPAs who will actually file your taxes for you.
 That's not a partnership or a referral.
 They employ tax professionals who handle crypto returns.
-If your portfolio is complex enough that you don't trust software alone, TokenTax's full-service tiers ($699-$3,999) take the entire problem off your plate.
+If your portfolio is complex enough that you don't trust software alone, TokenTax's full-service tiers and VIP plan can take the entire problem off your plate.

 - In-house CPAs available for full-service tax filing — only tool that handles the entire process end-to-end